MangaD/hf-discord-bot/README.md

 ## Introduction

-A Discord bot for the Hero Fighter server.
-Created in July 8th, 2017.
-Receives occasional updates and new features.
+A Discord bot for the Hero Fighter server, created in July 8th, 2017.
+This bot provides a wide range of functionalities, including YouTube video playback, text-to-speech, translation, and more.
+It is built using Python 3.11+ and leverages the discord.py library for seamless integration with Discord.

 ### Set up